 1. Define The Program’s Scope And Objectives

 Defining the scope and objectives of your threat intelligence program is vital as it helps set the entire program’s foundation.
 To begin, you need to identify the specific threats and vulnerabilities the program will focus on.
 This step includes understanding the types of threats relevant to your organization.
 For example, you can specify threats like phishing attacks, malware, or advanced persistent threats.
+Engaging with specialized software development companies in London can enhance your program’s capabilities by incorporating innovative solutions tailored to the evolving threat landscape.

 Once you clearly understand the threat your organization faces, you can set specific objectives for the program.
 Establishing measurable objectives and aligning them with the organization’s overall goals is best.
 Your targets may include increasing the speed at which you detect and mitigate new threats or reducing the number of successful phishing attacks.
 Defining clear objectives helps keep the program focused on the most critical threats.
 As a result, it can make a meaningful impact on the organization’s overall security.